openscanhub/openscanhub/docs/development.md

    command
 4. after you are done with unit testing, you can tear down the whole container stack by `podman-compose down`

+## Custom Gitlab CI runner

+Because we need to run containers in our CI, we cannot use the standard shared Gitlab CI runners.
+Therefore, we have our own private Gitlab CI runner on OpenStack.

+### Details

+* Maintainer: Lumír Balhar (lbalhar@redhat.com)
+* Virtual machine runs on rhos-d.infra.prod.upshift.rdu2.redhat.com
+* OS: Fedora-Cloud-Base-35
+* IP address: 10.0.151.181
+* Main system user: `fedora`

+### Installation steps

+If we'd ever need to deploy a new runner, those are the steps to do that:

+1. You need a running server in Red Hat internal network so it can communicate with Gitlab.
+2. As first step, install Red Hat internal CA certificates.
+3. The installation instructions for Gitlab runner can be found in the project in Settings → CI/CD → Runners.
+4. Download, install, and start the runner.
+5. Use the registration token to register the runner with your project.
+6. Use `covscan-ci-runner` as a tag.
+Tags specify which runners take what jobs.
+7. Install additional packages for our CI jobs: podman, podman-compose, make, git-core
+8. Profit ;)